timonson/flowingChart/README.md

   </body>
 ```

-For more animated and asynchronous examples look into the **examples** folder.
+For more animated and asynchronous examples look into the **example** folder.